 - On your first acupuncture session, Dr. Bonnie will evaluate and determine the frequency and duration of future sessions.

-- Pet parents are encouraged to be in the room but can choose to drop off their furry friend for the day.
+- Pet parents are encouraged to be in the room but can also choose to drop off their furry friend for the duration of the appointment.

 - At the completion of the session, we will remove the needles and they are ready to go home.